 Benefits of Articulated Credit Program

-- Combines academic courses needed for success in college with technical courses that begin to prepare you for a career.
+- Combines technical courses needed for success in college with technical courses that begin to prepare you for a career.

-- Students can graduate from college AAS degree programs ahead of schedule.
+- Students can graduate from college with an Associates of Applied Science degree programs ahead of schedule.

-- Students have a marketable skill when they graduate from high school that they can use while they complete an associate and/or baccalaureate degree.
+- Students acquire marketable skills when they graduate from high school that can be used while completing an associate and/or baccalaureate degree.

 - Many technical careers offer high-paying, introductory-level employment opportunities.